chestdb/chestdb.github.io/tapers.md

 ## Publishing tapers for a package

-If you use a package and want to make the tapers you write available to the community, follow these steps:
+If you want to make tapers you write available to the community, follow these steps:

 1. Create a new package named `<original package>_tapers`.
    For example, if you're writing tapers for types from the `abc` package, name your package `abc_tapers`.